inputforge/agentforge/README.md

 ### 4. Watch and interact

 The panel shows a live terminal on the left and a diff view on the right.
 You can type directly in the terminal if the agent needs input.
+If the agent exits with an error, a **RELAUNCH** button appears to restart it in the same worktree.

 ### 5. Review and merge

 When the agent finishes, the ticket moves to **REVIEW** automatically.
 Click **MERGE TO MAIN** to rebase the agent branch onto your base branch.
 On success the ticket moves to **DONE** and the worktree is cleaned up.

-You can also drag tickets between columns manually at any point, or **KILL** a running agent to stop it.
+You can also drag tickets between columns manually at any point, **KILL** a running agent to stop it, or open the built-in **TERMINAL** (header) for a shell in the configured repository.

 ## Commands